flrd/standardlastprofile/README.md

 [![R-CMD-check](https://github.com/flrd/standardlastprofile/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/flrd/standardlastprofile/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-This package provides data about load profile for electricity from the German Association of Energy and Water Industries (BDEW Bundesverband der Energie- und Wasserwirtschaft e.V.) in a tidy format.
+This package provides data about representative, standardized load profiles for electricity from the German Association of Energy and Water Industries (BDEW Bundesverband der Energie- und Wasserwirtschaft e.V.) in a tidy format.
+These load profiles are used by energy suppliers to create an annual consumption forecast for their customers.
+A load profile is a simplification that does not necessarily correspond to the consumption profile of an individual customer, but is a valid approximation for a larger group of similar customers.

 <img src="man/figures/README-readme_example-1.png" width="90%" style="display: block; margin: auto;" />

-In practice, standardized load profiles are used by an energy suppliers to create an annual consumption forecast for customers (or customer groups) who do not have a modern meter.
-That is, customers whose electricity consumption is not continuously measured.
-A load profile is a simplification that does not necessarily correspond to the consumption profile of an individual customer, but is a valid approximation for a larger group of similar customers.

 ## Installation